 When the Clippers played next in Oracle, it was “White Out” night, and there was a playoff atmosphere.
 For a while, it was looking like the Clippers were going to be paired with the Warriors in the first round.
-That would have escalated tensions for sure.
-Still, however, the Warriors and Clippers will always get together for a good contest.
+When the Nuggets bested the Clippers, fans were disappointed.

 2. Denver Nuggets:

 How much do you think the Denver Nuggets hate the Warriors right now?
-Whether it’s a pesky Stephen Curry draining 3-pointers from everywhere, or a Harrison Barnes dunk, the Nuggets failed to stop the sixth-seeded Warriors, who powered right through them to get to the second round.
+Whether it’s a pesky Stephen Curry draining 3-pointers from everywhere, or a Harrison Barnes dunk, the Nuggets failed to stop the sixth-seeded Warriors, who powered right through them to get to the second round of the 2013 playoffs.
 The Nuggets are a fantastic basketball team, and believe me, they’re not going to forget what the Warriors did to them.

 It was heated when players talked trash about each other off the court, and got even worse when the coaches joined in.
 Whether the Warriors like it or not, the next game they play against the Nuggets is going to be pretty physical.
 Fortunately for these two teams, they’ve started a rivalry, even if there wasn’t already one before.

 Although Denver may be entering a period of rebuilding, they will still always hate Golden State for forcing them into this rebuilding period.
 They had almost every piece to win a championship in 2013, but fell short yet again in the first round.
 The following season, they finished below .500 for the first time in a while.